 What we don’t: Not the most breathable or comfortable option.

 Patagonia’s Houdini is synonymous with the term windbreaker jacket, and for good reason.
 For years, we’ve trusted this piece to do one thing and do it well: keep wind out.
-For reference, we’ve been exposed to high winds more time than we can count on exposed alpine ridgelines and rock faces and have yet to find any weaknesses in the Houdini’s reliability.
-On a related note, the 100% ripstop nylon build, while noticeably thin (you can literally see through it), has held up well on overgrown hikes and even scraping against the occasional rock.
+For reference, we’ve been exposed to high winds more times than we can count on exposed alpine ridgelines and rock faces, and have yet to find any weaknesses in the Houdini’s reliability.
+The 100% ripstop nylon build, while noticeably thin (you can literally see through it), has held up well on overgrown hikes and even scraping against the occasional rock.
 And perhaps most importantly, the aptly named Houdini disappears into your pack or on your harness when you don't need it.
 For $109, it’s all the wind protection most climbers, hikers, and mountain bikers need.

 This paper-thin Patagonia Houdini is a perfect example of how much warmth you can retain just by blocking airflow.
 However, breathability is a clear sacrifice: Compared to alternatives like the Black Diamond Alpine Start and Outdoor Research Shadow below, both of which incorporate some stretch, the Houdini is a sizable step down in airflow and grows clammy quickly during exertion.
-Those jackets also win out in comfort by a decent margin thanks to the added “give” in their fabric.
-And we’d be remiss not to mention Patagonia’s own Houdini Air here, which the brand recently discontinued but was our preferred all-around windbreaker and more well rounded than the standard Houdini.
-But when weight matters or you don’t anticipate working up a sweat, the Houdini still is a reliable windbreaker from one of the top brands in the business, and the approachable price point is the cherry on top...
-Read in-depth review
+The BD and OR jackets also win out in comfort by a decent margin, thanks to that added “give” in their fabric.
+And we’d be remiss not to mention Patagonia’s own Houdini Air, which the brand discontinued but was our preferred all-around windbreaker as it was more well-rounded than the standard Houdini.
+But when weight matters or you don’t anticipate working up a sweat, the regular Houdini is still a reliable windbreaker from one of the top brands in the business, and the approachable price point is the cherry on top.

 See the Men's Patagonia Houdini See the Women's Patagonia Houdini